M. T. Mehdi: Life

-After the 1993 World Trade Center bombings, he gave counsel to the blind sheikh Omar Abdel-Rahman, who was later convicted and given a life sentence for his role in the attacks.
+After the 1993 World Trade Center bombing, he gave counsel to the blind sheikh Omar Abdel-Rahman, who was later convicted and given a life sentence for his role in the attacks.

 He has also been criticized for his denouncing of Yasser Arafat, especially by those within the Muslim organizations.
 Regarding Arafat's red-carpet welcome from President Bill Clinton, M. T. Mehdi, then-president of the American Arab and Muslim Council, denounced Arafat as "... a pawn in the reelection bids of both Clinton and Israeli Prime Minister Shimon Peres...", who visited the White House on April 30, 1996.
 "He is being as well-received as Peres because he is doing what Peres wants him to do," said Mehdi.
 "It's a charade."